Powerlearnproject/week-8-circuit682/feedback.md

 2. Data Analysis:

 These queries will help you analyze the data and generate insights regarding alcohol consumption, risks, and progress towards goals.
-Query 1: Analyze total alcohol consumption for each user

-This query will calculate the total amount of alcohol consumed by each user:
+Query 1: Analyzing total alcohol consumption for each user This query will calculate the total amount of alcohol consumed by each user:
-/_

 SELECT user_id, SUM(amount) AS total_consumption
 FROM Alcohol_Consumptions
 GROUP BY user_id;
-/_

-Query 2: Analyze average alcohol consumption per session for a user
+Query 2: Analyzing average alcohol consumption per session for a user:
 This query will calculate the average amount of alcohol consumed per session for a particular user:
-/_

 SELECT AVG(amount) AS average_consumption
 FROM Alcohol_Consumptions
 WHERE user_id = 1;
-/_

-Query 3: Analyze the number of high-risk users based on self-assessments
+Query 3: Analyzing the number of high-risk users based on self-assessments:
 This query will count how many users have been flagged as "High" risk in their self-assessments.

-/_
 SELECT COUNT(DISTINCT user_id) AS high_risk_users
 FROM Self_Assessments
 WHERE risk_level = 'High';
-/_

-Query 4: Analyze progress of users toward their goals
+Query 4: Analyzing progress of users toward their goals:
 This query will give you an overview of how many users have completed their goals and how many are still in progress or have not started.

-/_
-SELECT status, COUNT(_) AS user_count
+SELECT status, COUNT(\_) AS user_count
 FROM Goals
 GROUP BY status;
-/\*

-Query 5: Retrieve users who have consulted with providers and their recommendations
+Query 5: Retrieve users who have consulted with providers and their recommendations:
 This query will show users who have had consultations along with the recommendations given by the provider.

-/_SELECT u.name, c.date, c.provider_name, c.recommendations
+SELECT u.name, c.date, c.provider_name, c.recommendations
 FROM Users u
 JOIN Consultations c ON u.user_id = c.user_id;
-/_

-Query 6: Analyze consumption context to determine the most common context for drinking

-This query will help identify in what context people are most likely to consume alcohol.
+Query 6: Analyzing consumption context to determine the most common context for drinking This query will help identify in what context people are most likely to consume alcohol.

-/_
-SELECT context, COUNT(_) AS context_count
+SELECT context, COUNT(\_) AS context_count
 FROM Alcohol_Consumptions
 GROUP BY context
 ORDER BY context_count DESC;
-/\*

-Query 7: Aggregate assessment scores and analyze trends
+Query 7: Aggregate assessment scores and analyze trends:
 This query will aggregate the scores from the self-assessments and group them by users to observe trends.

-/_
 SELECT user_id, SUM(scores) AS total_scores
 FROM Self_Assessments
 GROUP BY user_id;
-/_

-Query 8: Analyze the distribution of users based on age and risk level
+Query 8: Analyze the distribution of users based on age and risk level:
 This query will help analyze the relationship between users' age and their alcohol risk level.

-/_
-SELECT u.age, sa.risk_level, COUNT(_) AS count
+SELECT u.age, sa.risk*level, COUNT(*) AS count
 FROM Users u
 JOIN Self_Assessments sa ON u.user_id = sa.user_id
 GROUP BY u.age, sa.risk_level;
-/\*

 # Data Analysis Using Excel: